electronicayciencia/EasyMCP2221/README.rst

 Easy MCP2221
 =====================================================

-Python interface for MCP2221(A).
+Easy MCP2221 is a Python interface for the chip MCP2221(A).

+Some projects, like MicroPython, port Python to a microcontroller.

+This one, by contrast, brings microcontroller capabilities to a regular PC.
+So you can play around with GPIO, ADC, or I2C and learn in a usual Windows/Linux Python environment.

-MCP2221 is a simple 14 pin USB chip with
+MCP2221 is a simple 14 pin USB chip with:

 - 4 GPIO
 - 3 channel ADC